Taking your baby for a daytime outing can be lots of fun. Here are a few tips for protecting your baby's skin while enjoying the sun.

 In a child's world, the sun often wears a big smile.
-Unfortunately, most of the ageing, cancer-causing effects of the sun are tied to the exposure a person
+Unfortunately, most of the aging, cancer-causing effects of the sun are tied to the exposure a person

 That said, knowing the truth about the sun's rays shouldn't dim the joys of being outdoors.
 You can protect your baby's skin from the sun in three key

-recommends applying sunscreen sparingly on the hands, face and feet if they're exposed, though covering these areas is the best approach to sun
+recommends applying sunscreen sparingly on the hands, face, and feet if they're exposed, though covering these areas is the best approach to sun

 especially between the peak hours of 10 a.m. and 3 p.m.

 your baby's skin with clothes and hats.